-In order to minimize the time it takes to persist message data, Cloud Pub/Sub automatically stores published messages in the nearest Google Cloud Platform region.
-Cloud Pub/Sub then delivers the messages to subscribers across the world, regardless of where the messages are stored.
+In order to minimize the time it takes to persist message data, Pub/Sub automatically stores published messages in the nearest Google Cloud region.
+Pub/Sub then delivers the messages to subscribers across the world, regardless of where the messages are stored.

 A topic's message storage policy can be configured in the following ways: